VascainoNato/VascainoNato/README.md

 I founded **Clin+** as a **bootstrapped open-source project**, where we're building a management system for clinics and hospitals in Brazil.

-Our main differentiators, besides solving the usual problems of current market players (like responsiveness, security, customization, usability, and a short learning curve), include a **native payment split feature that we are currently developing** in partnership with **@woovibr**, a leading instant payment startup in Brazil.
+Our main differentiators, besides solving the usual problems of current market players (like responsiveness, security, customization, usability, and a short learning curve).

 This platform operates directly in the management of clinics and hospitals, providing a secure platform for electronic medical records, patient management, schedules, documents, medical prescriptions, certificates, and remote care.